g-w1/p9ztalk/README.md

 # p9ztalk

-Checklist To Do Before Giving Talk:
+Checklist To Do Before Starting Rio:

 - [ ] `mounthomejacob`
 - [ ] `plumber`